 Candidates will complete the Net Worth chart in the Candidate Application for each household member with the current value of any of the assets listed as well as how much they owe.
-The value of a primary residence and one automobile are NOT considered in the net asset calculation, however the mortgage or loan amount is included in the net liability calculation.
-Again, it is recommended that this section of Candidate Application is used as a worksheet to gather the information on assets and liabilities for each member of the household and not have the candidate complete the totals.
+It is recommended that this section of Candidate Application is used as a worksheet to gather the information on assets and liabilities for each member of the household and not have the candidate complete the totals.
 DHCD will look to the information from the Calculator as the official version of the household net worth.